symfony/symfony-docs/frontend/asset_mapper.rst

 Using Tailwind CSS
 ------------------

-The `Tailwind`_ CSS framework can be used inside AssetMapper.
+Want to use the `Tailwind`_ CSS framework in AssetMapper?
+No problem.
 First, install the ``tailwindcss`` binary.
 This can be installed via npm (run ``npm --init`` if you don't already have a ``package.json`` file):